 One major challenge of protein function analysis is that proteins or domains are not consistently essential – their “essentiality” is often conditional.
 We made use of the data produced by Hilenmeyer et al (2010) to investigate which DUFs are essential under certain conditions and found XXX.
 It is surprising that such a large proportion of yeDUFs from the present study were also found to be present in conditionally essential genes.
 It is possible that requiring at least one domain to be essential in an essential protein, a criterion for both rule-based and EM-based yeDUF methods, resulted in the inference of some conditionally-essential yeast DUFs.
 Such DUFs may only be essential when in combination with other specific domains.
 In particular, EM-based inference may have inferred some conditionally-essential yeast DUFs, since inference was based on a probability rather than strict criteria, and since the situation of multiple essential domains present in the same protein was not explicitly ignored (as in rule-based inference).
-However, rather than viewing this as a limitation of the study, we propose that EM-based inference could be a useful tool for interring conditionally-essential domains, especially if it were expanded to include domain combinations, in addition to individual domains, as units of essentiality.
+However, rather than viewing this as a limitation of the study, we propose that EM-based inference could be a useful tool for inferring conditionally-essential domains, especially if it were expanded to include domain combinations, in addition to individual domains, as units of essentiality.

 Species-specific essentiality also appears to be prevalent, since the majority (130/199) of yeDUFs were essential in only one species; of these, the majority were present in the other species, but not found to be essential (73/130).
 Interestingly, these 73 species-conditionally essential yeDUFs were enriched in overlap with yeDUFs in Hillenmeyer, 2008 conditionally-essentially genes (44/73), compared to total yeDUFs (92/199 overlapping).
 Despite being poorly conserved in bacteria (only 18/73 found in 10 or more bacterial species from the Interactive Tree of Life), those that were conserved in bacteria were nearly all (14/18) also found in Hillenmeyer, 2008 conditionally-essential genes.
 These 14 yeDUFs may play roles in the export of toxins, since they were predominantly annotated (in Sc and Sp proteins) with ion-binding, ion-transport, and transmembrane transport functions.
 It is tempting to speculate that certain conditionally-essential functions, such as export / metabolism of toxins, have been highly-conserved, although it is not clear why they were found to be essential in single-gene knockout screens for Sc and Sp.

 References